 What is IFTTT?

-Reserving this are for some later in depth writing on IFTTT, because it’s certainly a service that deserves a lot more than a blog post from me.
+Reserving this is for some later in-depth writing on IFTTT because it’s certainly a service that deserves a lot more than a blog post from me.

 Recipes that are in my list…